 These are not necessary so that I can feel omnipotent and be able to deny the students access to chat, for example.
 These controls help me orchestrate the learning process.
 When I hide the whiteboard, the mosaic with all the participants, and stop the chat, I know that they are watching the video and taking notes in the built-in notebook.
-When I check another box I know that they cannot jump between the pages on the whiteboard; therefore, I know that we are all on the same page.
+When I check another box I know that they cannot jump between the pages on the online whiteboard; therefore, I know that we are all on the same page.
 A different control would allow me to mute all of the microphones but one, focusing everyone’s attention on what a particular student is saying.
 Generally, it’s “the more controls, the better,” but they have to be really well grouped so that I don’t get lost and waste time looking for the button that enables or disables a particular function in the virtual classroom.

 Breakout rooms a.k.a.
 Groups

 These are another must have for me.
 I should be able to easily create multiple groups inside the classroom and send or invite students to their dedicated group.
 There they can have their own work space, isolated from the other groups, and can work on individual or group tasks.
 Here is the best case scenario: I should be able to jump between these breakout rooms, answer any questions students might have, or just observe their progress.
 I could use this feature again to change the dynamic or to give the learners group or individual tests – if these can also be timed, that would be perfect.
 Upon finishing their tasks, everyone will return to the main group and the results will be presented and discussed.

 There are pros and cons regarding this one, but if it has relevant permission levels in the room controls, it is a good thing for me.
 I can use it to send links to my students and they can ask me questions in writing, both in an individual and group format.
 When used wisely, it can be a good additional tool.